Asterata/IronbrewDeobfuscator/README.md

 - -f<file path>: Specify the input file path to the obfuscated script.
 - -o<output file path>: Specify the path for the output file.
 - --enable-maxcflow: Enables the maximum cflow deobfuscation (unstable).
-- --debug: Enables the debug mode. (prints debug information to the console)
+- --debug: Enables the debug mode. (prints debug information to the console, will also output some debug files)

 ## Examples
 ```bash